Brazil country profile

 1960 - The capital is moved from Rio de Janeiro to the new purpose-built city of Brasilia.

-1964 - Left-wing President Joao Goulart is ousted in a coup that commences two decades of military rule; the regime stifles freedom of speech and tortures opponents while pursuing economic development.
+1964 - Left-wing President Joao Goulart is ousted in a coup that commences two decades of military rule; the regime stifles freedom of speech and tortures opponents, but also pursues economic development.

 1985 - Return of civilian government.